codeinthehole/codeinthehole.hugo/content/tips/joining-between-date-and-datetime-fields-in-postgres.md

 +++
-title = "Joining between date and timestamp fields in Postgres" date = 2017-11-16T15:50:04Z description = "A note-to-self on avoiding DST issues when joining between tables" tags = ["postgres"]
+title = "Joining between date and timestamp fields in Postgres" date = 2017-11-16T15:50:04Z description = "A note-to-self on avoiding DST issues when joining between tables." tags = ["postgres"]
 +++